Alejoboga20/go-fundamentals/05-collections/README.md

 ```

 Different from arrays and slices, maps are reference types.
 When you assign a map to another variable or pass it to a function, you are passing a reference to the original map.
 This means that any changes made to the map will affect the original map.
 Also maps are dynamic, you can add or remove elements from a map after it has been created.

+### Maps Vs Structs

+Maps and structs are two ways to store collections of data.
+Maps are useful when you don't know the keys at compile time and when you need to store data in a key-value pair format.
+Structs are useful when you know the keys at compile time and when you need to store data in a structured format.

+Also in a map any value can be used as a key, but in a struct only strings can be used as keys.